The Best Homemade Caesar Salad — Restaurant Flavor in 15 Minutes

 4. Set aside while you prepare the rest of the salad.
 Can be made several days in advance and stored in an airtight container.

-5. Whisk together all ingredients for the dressing.
+5. Whisk together all ingredients.

 6. Store in the fridge until ready to use.
 Can be made at least 1 week in advance.